Drones are one of the best ways to capture truly appealing images from a variety of unique perspectives.

 A drone can take photographs and videos from angles and locations that help the property look unique in various ways and provides a scenic view of the property and the area surrounding it.

-Drones, also known as UAVs or Unmanned Aerial Vehicles, have recently begun their rise in popularity in Canada.
+Drones, also known as UAVs or Unmanned Aerial Vehicles, have recently begun their popularity in Canada.
 They have become widely used for commercial and recreational purposes.
 The regulations and laws that apply to commercial drone use are heavily enforced, and compliance must operate the drone with commercial intent.